Colloquium: Hadron Production in Open-charm Meson Pair at $e^+e^-$ Collider: Experimental advances

-Furthermore, the search for spin-$3$ $D$-wave charmonium-like state $X(3842)$ which was first observed in the $D\bar{D}$ mode by the LHCb experiment~\cite{LHCb:2019lnr}, was conducted using the process of $e^+e^-\to \pi^+\pi^-X(3842)\to\pi^+\pi^-D^{+}D^{-}$.
+Furthermore, the search for spin-$3$ $D$-wave charmoniumlike state $X(3842)$ which was first observed in the $D\bar{D}$ mode via the LHCb experiment~\cite{LHCb:2019lnr}, was conducted using the process of $e^+e^-\to \pi^+\pi^-X(3842)\to\pi^+\pi^-D^{+}D^{-}$.
 Note that unlike all the other spectra, a recoil mass is studied here.
-The evidence for this state was found with a significance of $4.2\sigma$ by analyzing all data samples in the c.m. energy range from 4.6 to 4.7 GeV, as depicted in Fig.~\ref{BCS:pipirecoil:fit}.
+The evidence for this state was found with a significance of $4.2\sigma$ when analyzing all data samples in the c.m. energy range from 4.6 to 4.7 GeV, as depicted in Fig.~\ref{BCS:pipirecoil:fit}.
 This finding adds valuable information to our understanding of the nature of $X(3842)$ and contributes to ongoing research in related fields.